vechain-energy/poc-payment-splitter/README.md

    * receiving part of the revenue
 1. NFTContract
    * a standard NFT Contract
-   * with extension to instruct the Royalty splitter
+   * with extension to remember initial minter
+   * all token related data is stored within this contract
 1. Royalty splitter
    * contract
    * an implementation of a payment splitter
+   * accesses NFTContract to read token related information (minter, owner)

 ## Process